ondelad/Virtual-Office-Environment-Setup/README.md

    - **Specify Name and Location**:
      - Name the VM "DC".
      - Click **Next**.

    - **Specify Generation**:
      - Choose **Generation 1**.
      - Click **Next**.

    - **Assign Memory**:
-     - Assign at least 2 GB of memory (2048 MB) or more.
+     - Assign at least 2 GB of memory (2048 MB) or more, depending on your system resources.
      - Click **Next**.

    - **Configure Networking**:
      - Select the newly created external switch(**INTERNET**).
      - Click **Next**.